Experiencing A Dental Emergency? We Offer Same-Day Appointments! Don't Wait - Click Here To Request Now!

 How to Care for a Dental Bridge

 Flossing around the gums and beneath the bridge will prevent bacterial buildup.
 A water flosser or threaded floss will also help provide a proper clean.
+Don’t forget to floss between your natural teeth because bacteria can still affect your oral health.

 Restore Missing Teeth with a Dental Bridge